aathanor/ResearchSite/content/pri_complete_draft.md

 [^7]: clarification:O cerere de clarificare.
 Toate comentariile, odată salvate, pot fi editate sau șterse cu butoanele de mai jos, Edit, Delete.
 Puteți șterge aceste comentarii de probă sau încerca editarea lor.:florin.cojocariu@s.unibuc.ro:1759382101574:Traditional computer vision systems extract features, compare them to stored templates, and output classification results through computational pipelines.

 [^8]: approved:Approved. (un pasaj marcat ca "Approved" are textul Approved inserat automat.
 Poate însă fi editat și completat ulterior.):florin.cojocariu@s.unibuc.ro:1759382117509:Genuine recognition often operates differently.
 When you see a friend's face across a crowded room, there is typically no experienced interval of processing—no conscious search through memory files, no effortful comparison operations, no step-by-step matching procedure.
 The recognition appears immediate and complete

-[^9]: approved:Approved:florin.cojocariu@s.unibuc.ro:1759430217901:We would say that a constellation of patterns becomes immediately available, not just a visual template.
-This constellation includes sensory patterns (visual, tactile), motor patterns (petting readiness), emotional patterns (affection, wariness), and linguistic patterns (the word "cat" and its associations).Critical insight\: This constellation doesn't become available after recognition—it IS what we call recognition.
-When philosophers and cognitive scientists speak of "recognizing a cat," they're referring to this immediate availability of the entire pattern-constellation, not to a preliminary identification step that then triggers these responses.Theoretical proposal\: Recognition is not the identification of a visual pattern that then triggers these responses.
-Rather, recognition IS this immediate constellation of readiness becoming available.
-The recognition and the readiness are not sequential—they are the same event.This would explain the experiential immediacy\: there is no process of matching followed by retrieval of appropriate responses.
-The constellation of readiness would be what recognition is, not what recognition produces.
-There's no temporal sequence of "visual input → memory search → recognition achieved."
-Instead, the entire constellation becomes simultaneously "close to hand," and that constellation-activation IS the recognition event.